PA Breweries updates NY Breweries updates VMDDC Breweries updates

 OPEN

-Iron Hill Phoenixville -- OPEN Philly Suburbs OPEN 10/30/06: Stopped in: beer -- excellent.
+Iron Hill Phoenixville -- NEW Philly Suburbs OPEN 10/30/06: Stopped in: beer -- excellent.
 Service -- excellent.
 Food -- excellent.
 What the heck did you expect?
 It's Iron Hill.

 10/3/06: Iron Hill Phoenixville is OPEN FOR BUSINESS.